 - The indigent policy is updated annually, and indigent register is updated annually to ensure the beneficiaries are indeed still qualifying. - The financial plan of the municipality is considering indigent register. - There is a unit within the revenue section that deals with indigents.
-Those dedicated staff are responsible for registration and updating the register of indigents. - The municipality has established the indigent steering committee and is functioning very well.
+Those dedicated staff are responsible for registration and updating the register of indigents. - The establishment of indigent committee is the main priority of the municipality now.

-5.18 Municipal Manager's Quality Certification
+6.3 Municipal Manager's Quality Certification